CleinerFG/cooperative-bank/README.md

 - **`Forms`**: The project uses `React Hook Form` and `Yup` for form management and validation.

-- **`Styling and Animations`**: The project uses `Styled Components` for custom-styled components.
+- **`Styling and Animations`**: The project uses `Styled Components` for custom styled components and light/dark theme.
 For complex animations that depend on component mounting and unmounting, `Framer Motion` is used.

 - **`Translation`**: The project currently supports two languages — English and Brazilian Portuguese — using the `React i18next` library.